-When the spacecraft reaches Pluto, it will be only the fifth one to head so far away from Earth (the other ones being Pioneer 10 and Pioneer 11, and Voyager 1 and Voyager 2, which are either in the outer solar system or in the case of Voyager 1, interstellar space.)
+The spacecraft's extreme distance from Earth makes it only the fifth to venture so far from home (the other ones being Pioneer 10 and Pioneer 11, and Voyager 1 and Voyager 2, which are either in the outer solar system or in the case of Voyager 1, interstellar space.)

 Pluto's distance — about 3 billion miles (5 billion kilometers) from Earth — presented power challenges for New Horizon's designers, since the sun's rays are too weak to generate power.
 There are also long communications delays for those staying in touch with the 1,054-lb.
 (478 kilograms) spacecraft; at Pluto, it took 4.5 hours for a one-way message to get there from Earth.

 Further, our understanding of the Pluto system keeps changing.
 The planet was discovered in 1930 by astronomer Clyde Tombaugh at the Lowell Observatory.
 (New Horizons carries some of Tombaugh's ashes.)
 Since then, we've discovered new moons — which can also be seen as dangerous obstacles for a spacecraft, if not accounted for.
 And in 2006 — shortly after New Horizons launched — astronomers voted to demote Pluto from its planetary status.
-New Horizons carries some of Tombaugh's ashes.
+Also, New Horizons carries some of Tombaugh's ashes.